zanonnicola/lopenlab/src/pages/en/holidays/index.md

 title: Holidays
 metaDescription: >-
   Every school holiday, we run a holiday programme for children from 3 to 11 years of age.
-Our workshops take place in Nantes, in the Gare Sud neighbourhood.
+Our workshops take place in Nantes.
 contentTitle: Holidays
 subTitle: >-
   A dedicated holiday programme full of fun and creative things to do for